 The concept is the same: remove the little things that only distract us from seeing the architecture in our mind and how we most likely remember.

-Here is the image I decided to work with for this specific article and I’ve noted my main distractions at this point:
+Here is the image from my exploration of Forest City Community Church that I decided to work with for this specific before and after post and I’ve noted my main distractions at this point:

 Sprinkler water on pavement